 The last of our tips for food truck taxes is to set an appointment with your accountant now.
 The worst time to contact your accountant is during tax season.
 If you accountant is any good and has a long list of clients, they are likely to get booked up fast.

-So, before you get ready for your holidays spend some time going through these tips for food truck taxes to make sure that your food truck accountant’s job will be as smooth as possible come tax time.
+Before you get ready for your holidays spend some time going through these tips for food truck taxes to make sure that your food truck accountant’s job will be as smooth as possible come tax time.